Counting voids and filaments: Betti Curves as a Powerful Probe for Cosmology: Betti curve measurements from simulations

 As shown in Figure~\ref{fig:derivative}, Betti curves in all three dimensions are sensitive to the standard cosmological parameters, particularly $\Omega_{\text{m}}$, suggesting their potential to constrain these parameters.
 This result is broadly consistent with the Fisher forecast of \cite{Cosmo_PH_Fisher}, which also indicates that statistics derived from persistent homology can effectively constrain cosmological parameters.

 It is worth noting that the effects of $\sigma_8$ and $\Omega_{\text{m}}$ on Betti curves act in opposite directions, while the effects of $\Omega_{\text{m}}$ and $n_{\text{s}}$ are similar: increasing $\Omega_{\text{m}}$ or $n_{\text{s}}$ shifts the Betti curve peak to smaller filtration scales with higher amplitudes, whereas increasing $\sigma_8$ delays the peak and lowers its amplitude.
-This behavior arises from how Betti curves characterize the hierarchical structure of the cosmic web: they trace the abundance and size distribution of structures across scales, reflecting the evolution of large-scale structure.
+This behavior can be understood qualitatively from how Betti curves characterize the hierarchical structure of the cosmic web: they trace the abundance and size distribution of structures across scales, reflecting the evolution of large-scale structure.
 A higher $\Omega_{\text{m}}$ increases the halo number density, producing more and smaller loops and voids that appear earlier and disappear more quickly.
 The parameter $n_{\text{s}}$, by altering the shape of the primordial power spectrum, redistributes the weight of perturbations across scales; a larger $n_{\text{s}}$ enhances small-scale perturbations, thereby increasing the number of small-scale structures.
 By contrast, a higher $\sigma_8$ accelerates structure formation, generating larger but sparser loops and voids that persist longer into later stages.
 Since Betti curves capture the geometric complexity and spatial connectivity of structures, they show high sensitivity to ${\sigma_8, n_{\text{s}}, \Omega_{\text{m}}}$, which directly govern structure formation rates, the distribution of structures across scales, and halo abundance.
+It is worth emphasizing that, the interpretation presented here are consistent with large-scale structure phenomenology but are not derived from an analytic topological theory.
+A fully developed analytic theory for the response of Betti curves to cosmological parameters is not yet available.
+To construct the inference pipeline, we have to rely on numerical model of Betti curves, as detailed in the next section.